eosc-sq/ensure-sq/docs/papers-selection.md

   - PMD: https://pmd.github.io/
   - QJPro: http://qjpro.sourceforge.net/

+  (*) The distinction between "internal" and "external" quality aspects seems to be a useful one:

-  (*) "Internal" as in "quality aspects that are primarily visible to software architects, developers and testers".
+  - "internal software quality": "quality aspects that are primarily visible to software architects, developers and testers":

+    - "[...] has a high impact on the external quality and is thus an important part of quality assurance."
+    - "[...] focuses on the source code, internal documentation, architectural descriptions, etc."
+    - "no knowledge about the functional and non-functional specification of the software product is needed nor must the software be executable"

-  "External" quality aspects "are noticeable by the users of a software product".
-I think this is indeed a useful distinction.
+  - "external software quality": "quality aspects that are noticeable by the users of a software product":

+    - "Typical [...] attributes are usability, functionality and efficiency."
+    - "[...] requires an operational product that has to be executed in order to be evaluated."

 ---